Blog

 If it is, it fails.
 Or worse, it fractures the traveler.

 For a long time, I treated my own body and mind as something to be overridden in the name of function.
 If I could endure it, I assumed I should.
 If I could push through, I did.
-Consent, real consent, was something I offered others far more readily than myself.
+Even then, consent, real consent, was something I offered others far more readily than myself.

 Sigil magic rejects that logic.